RoboticsRG/R-DLD/README.md

      |		|--- issues/				All issues open to developers grouped projects, number of reported failures, status and comments from developers.
      |
      |
-     |--- scripts/	Script used to generate the database of application and repository urls.
+     |--- scripts/	Script used to generate the database of application and repository URLs.
      |		|
      |		|--- files2023/		F-Droid app categories database.
      |		|
      |		|--- fdroid.py		Script to explore links to F-Droid applications and repository.
      |		|
-     |		|--- last_commit.py	Script to list github projects with updates in the current year.
+     |		|--- last_commit.py	Script to list GitHub projects with updates in the current year.